autify5/Autologon/README.md

 Best practice is to use a **dedicated, low-privilege account**, limit its local rights, and restrict what it can access on the network.
 For shared or public devices, pair Autologon with physical and OS protections (disk encryption, locked BIOS/UEFI settings, limited ports, and a restricted shell/kiosk experience).

-From an operational standpoint, Windows can allow a Shift-key override in some configurations (letting a user interrupt autologon), and organizations often disable this behavior for kiosk deployments via policy or registry settings.
+Operationally, it’s important to recognize that certain Windows configurations support a Shift-key override to break autologon; however, in kiosk environments this capability is commonly disabled using group policy or registry-based controls.